© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dodford Priory moated site is a scheduled monument protected by Historic England under reference 1018278.
 View the official record →

-Dodford Priory moated site is a scheduled ancient monument located in Worcestershire that represents the remains of a medieval religious establishment.
+Dodford Priory moated site is a medieval monastic settlement located in Worcestershire, England, with archaeological evidence indicating occupation from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018278.

 Dodford Priory moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018278.